Newajdev/Assignment01/README.md

-# Provide an example of using union and intersection types in TypeScript.
+# Blog 02: Provide an example of using union and intersection types in TypeScript.

 - ## Union (|)